 Yes, you really do want to eat some raw beef while you’re here.
 These pieces of incredibly tender marinated Washu short rib are nice and bite-sized so that you’re not dealing with more than you can chew.
 A must order.

 One of the best miso black cod dishes that we’ve ever come across.
-The fish is perfect, and on the side is a little dish of uni gratin, which was incredible.
+The fish is perfect, and on the side is a little dish of uni gratin, which is incredible.

 You need this on your table.
-This branzino is one of the best plates in the house at Bohemian, and we love it because for its simplicity.
-It’s just a really well cooked fish sitting in a cast iron pan with potatoes and
+This branzino is one of the best plates in the house at Bohemian, and we love it for its simplicity.
+It’s just a really well cooked fish sitting in a cast iron pan with potatoes.

 Remember, Bohemian is situated behind one of the best butcher shops in all of New York.
 So guess where they get their steak?
 The waitress will hand you a little board in the shape of the cow that lists the available cuts for the evening.
 Go big.
 You won’t regret it.